Finite groups with geodetic Cayley graphs: Experiments.

 \subsubsection{Bounds on the number of generators.}

 In \Cref{sec:bounds} we developed several bounds on the size of non-complete geodetic generating sets.
-The most general such bound is due to \Cref{thm:bound_generating_set}: it gives us an upper bound of $c \cdot \sqrt{n}$ where $n$ is the order of the group.
+As \cref{prop:notCG} and \cref{lem:small_order_diameter_two_implies_c5} already cover the diameter-two case of our search, the most general such bound is due to \Cref{thm:bound_generating_set}: it gives us an upper bound of $c \cdot \sqrt{n}$ where $n$ is the order of the group.
 The constant factor $c$ is at most $2 / \sqrt{5}$ but, depending on the size of the group, the factor can be even smaller.
 In fact, we compute the optimal bound given by \Cref{thm:bound_generating_set} in our program.
 If the group has non-trivial center, we use \Cref{thm:bound_generating_set+center} to obtain an even smaller bound in the order of $\sqrt[3]{n}$.
-We use these bounds to prune the search tree as follows: whenever there are too many bits set to one in the counter (\ie $\abs{X}$ is to big~-- detected either in \fillin or \handlethreecolls), we increment the least-significant bit currently set to one by setting $I_{\mathrm{next}} \gets I$ (see lines 17 and 23 of \Cref{alg:main_loop}).
+We use these bounds to prune the search tree as follows: whenever there are too many bits set to one in the counter (\ie $\abs{X}$ is too big~-- detected either in \fillin or \handlethreecolls), we increment the least-significant bit currently set to one by setting $I_{\mathrm{next}} \gets I$ (see lines 17 and 23 of \Cref{alg:main_loop}).

-In some cases, the bound computed at this stage is even impossible to satisfy and, therefore, the group possess no geodetic generating set other than the complete one.
+In some cases, the bound computed at this stage is impossible to satisfy and, therefore, the group possesses no geodetic generating set other than the complete one.
 In this way, we exclude an additional $240$ (of the remaining $3197$) groups from the search.